-The GAAP departs from that convention only in terms of interest incurred while the asset is under construction and excludes interest incurred during its useful life.
-That is, interest incurred in preparing the asset for use is considered to be a cost of the asset.
+The GAAP departs from that convention only in terms of interest incurred while the asset is under construction, excluding interest incurred during its useful life.
+That is, interest incurred in preparing the asset for use is regarded as a cost of the asset.

-The capitalization of interest applies to noninventory assets produced where three factors are present.
+The capitalization of interest applies to non-inventory assets produced where three factors are present.

 First, the firm must have incurred actual interest charges during the period, either on debt specifically obtained for the project or on debt that could have been retired if the funds used in the project had been applied for that purpose.

 Second, the firm’s expenditures on the project must have involved payments of cash, exchanges of other assets, or the creation of interest-bearing debt.

 In other words, the firm must have made commitments of resources that could have been avoided or redirected into retirement of debt such that interest charges could have been reduced.

 Third, these expenditures must have been made while the asset was undergoing preparation for use, including activities such as planning, obtaining government permits, and actual construction.

 This requirement forbids capitalization of interest during extended periods of inactivity when nothing is being done to prepare the asset for use.

 The amount of interest that can be capitalized is found by applying appropriate interest rates to the average amount of accumulated expenditures.